postalsys/unified-inbox-demo/README.md

 # EmailEngine Unified Inbox Demo

-This demo app uses EmailEngine as the backend to show a unified mailbox that includes emails from multiple different email accounts.
+This demo app uses EmailEngine as the backend to show a unified mailbox that includes emails from multiple email accounts.

+Unified inbox requires the [Document Store](https://emailengine.app/document-store) feature to be enabled in EmailEngine settings, as all queries would go against cached emails in ElasticSearch, not IMAP.

+For faster results, set `notifyWebSafeHtml` setting option for EmailEngine to `true` (Configuration → Webhooks → Text content).
+This way EmailEngine would cache pre-processed HTML in ElasticSearch, and it would not need to run any IMAP requests even if the email contains embedded image attachments, etc.

 ![](https://cldup.com/RJlDzEyc1j.png)